kkdlau/Tracker/README.md

 # Tracker

-Tracker an app which spports recording videos with timestamps.
+Tracker is an app which spports recording videos with timestamps.
 ## UI Development
 ### Main Page